ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ### Event Handling {#events}

-This section provides the top-level categories of events that can be delivered to an application.
+This section provides the categories of events that can be delivered to an application.
 This list is not exhaustive.

 * Connection Ready: Signals to an application that a given Connection is ready to send and/or receive Messages.
 If the Connection relies on handshakes to establish state between peers, then it is assumed that these steps have been taken.